Azure/BatchExplorer-data/ncj/3dsmax/readme.md

 ![Job Parameters](docs/images/Market3dsMax-JobInput.png)

 * When using irradiance maps to render multiple frames, V-Ray expects a filename without the frame number.
-For example, if you have pre-calculated irradiance maps with file names like myscene_irmap####.vrmap, where #### is the frame number.
-The correct irradiance map input is myscene_irmap.vrmap - without the frame numbers.
+For example, if you have pre-calculated irradiance maps with file names like myscene_irmap####.vrmap, where #### is the frame number, the correct irradiance map input is myscene_irmap.vrmap - without the frame numbers.
 VRay will append the frame when searching for each map.
 If the file is in a subdirectory, you need to prefix the filename with the correct subdirectory, e.g. irmaps\myscene_irmap.vrmap.

 ### 3. Monitor your Job